 - Evaluate the report of the external auditors regarding the results of the annual audit including, but not limited to:

-- The audited financial statements and management letter recommendations and the Management's responses thereto.
+a.
+The audited financial statements and management letter recommendations and Management's responses thereto.

-- The adequacy of the Institute's system of internal controls.
+b.
+The adequacy of the university’s system of internal controls.

-- The adequacy of the Institute's accounting policies and practices, including the level of compliance with governmental regulations and with recent professional pronouncements and their impact on the financial statements.
+d.
+The adequacy of the university’s accounting policies and practices, including the level of compliance with governmental regulations and with recent professional pronouncements and their impact on the financial statements.

 - Review annually and recommend and approve changes to the Internal Audit Department Charter.